oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 ### Overview

 In this step, you will compare two database targets to determine configuration differences.
-One of the databases will act as reference target that aligns with your configuration policy.
-Your objective is to compare initialization parameters to ensure it is compliant with reference target
+One of the databases will act as a reference target that aligns with your configuration policy.
+Your objective is to compare initialization parameters to ensure it is compliant with the reference target.

 ### Execution